Mouthless-Stoat/InscryptionDiscordBot/README.md

-# Inscryption Discord Bot Beta
+# Inscryption Discord Bot Work in Progress Stuff
 This branch contain feature that I'm working on and will get push the main branch when done

 ### Current Beta version: v1.1